mkilijanek/Hacking-Tools-Repository/README.md

 Most of the tools are open source/free with a couple of exceptions, before using any tools, i recommend that you read the instructions/documentation available on each of the individual tool's websites.
 Although some of the tools could be listed in more than one category, they only appear in the list only once, under its primary category.
 <br/><br/>
-If you have suggestions or links to tools/scripts to submit, please do, you can fork, edit, send a pull request or you can leave a comment on the wiki page <a class="link" href="https://github.com/Gexos/hacking-tools-repository/wiki"target="_blank">here</a>, your name or github page will be credited.
+If you have suggestions or links to tools/scripts to submit, please do, you can fork, edit, send a pull request or you can leave a message on my <a class="link" href="https://www.instagram.com/thehackingsage"target="_blank">Instagram</a>, your name or github page will be credited. also follow me on Instagram... :P ;)
 <br/><br/>
 <a href="#Passwords"><span class="green"><b>&#187;Passwords</b></span></a> <a href="#Scanning"><span class="green"><b>&#187;Scanning</b></span></a> <a href="#Sniffer"><span class="green"><b>&#187;Sniffer</b></span></a> <a href="#Enumeration"><span class="green"><b>&#187;Enumeration</b></span></a> <a href="#Networking_Tools"><span class="green"><b>&#187;Networking Tools</b></span></a> <a href="#Wireless"><span class="green"><b>&#187;Wireless</b></span></a> <br/><br/> <a href="#Bluetooth"><span class="green"><b>&#187;Bluetooth</b></span></a> <a href="#Web_Scanners"><span class="green"><b>&#187;Web Scanners</b></span></a> <a href="#Database"><span class="green"><b>&#187;Database</b></span></a> <a href="#Vuln_Scanners"><span class="green"><b>&#187;Vuln Scanners</b></span></a> <a href="#Vuln_Apps"><span class="green"><b>&#187;Vuln Apps</b></span></a> <a href="#Live_CD"><span class="green"><b>&#187;Live CD</b></span></a>